1414C/cwl/README.md

 After a brief wait, the test event was triggered again and we can see that the test instance now has an instance-state of 'running'.
 This does not indicate that the instance is ready for business, but rather that the image has been started.
 Notice that the 'Reachability' of the instance is shown as 'initiallizing'.
 This status corresponds to the 'Status Checks' column in the EC2 instance overview in the EC2 dashboard.

-![Testing Instance Running](https://github.com/1414C/cwl/raw/master/images/Lambda6.jpeg "Testing Instance Running") After a brief wait, the test event was triggered again and we can see that the test instance has a instance-state of 'running' and the 'reachability' and 'system-status' are reported as 'passed' and 'ok' respectively.
+![Testing Instance Running](https://github.com/1414C/cwl/raw/master/images/Lambda6.jpeg "Testing Instance Running") After another brief wait, the test event was triggered again and we can see that the test instance has a instance-state of 'running' and the 'reachability' and 'system-status' are reported as 'passed' and 'ok' respectively.
 The instance appears to be up and running.

 From here, we could excute other Lambda functions against the instance to do things like get its internal and external IP addresses, execute commands and call services etc.